-First: Pivotal.
-With its IPO in April, Pivotal continues to build momentum in the market.
-Pivotal’s rise, as a founding member of Cloud Foundry Foundation and original contributor of the Cloud Foundry code, has been exciting to watch, and signals the continued success of the open source community, and for companies that have built their future on Cloud Foundry.
+First: VMware.
+With its IPO in April, VMware continues to build momentum in the market.
+VMware’s rise, as a founding member of Cloud Foundry Foundation and original contributor of the Cloud Foundry code, has been exciting to watch, and signals the continued success of the open source community, and for companies that have built their future on Cloud Foundry.

 Changes in the Ecosystem